Back to Home Benefits of Prebiotics, Probiotics, and Postbiotics for Dogs

 Benefits of Prebiotics, Probiotics, and Postbiotics for Dogs

 Did you know that your dog’s digestive system needs just as much care and attention as your own?
-Like us, your pup’s gut controls all aspects of its overall health and wellness.
-That means both humans and dogs can benefit from digestive support—especially from supplements that contain prebiotics and probiotics.
-These two work hand-in-hand to naturally produce postbiotics within the body!
+Like us, your pup’s gut plays an important role in overall wellness.
+That means both humans and dogs may benefit from digestive support that helps maintain a balanced gut environment.
+These two work hand-in-hand to naturally produce postbiotics within the body.

-But if you’re new to digestive health in general, you may not be aware of what the difference is between the three or exactly how they benefit digestive health.
+But if you’re new to digestive health, you may not be familiar with the differences between the three or exactly how they support digestive balance.

-Keep reading to learn more about all the ‘biotics’—and how your dog may benefit from adding the right ones to their health regimen.
+Keep reading to learn more about all the “biotics”—and how your dog may benefit from adding the right ones to their wellness routine.

 Person giving dog a treat

-Probiotics are the more known of the three.
-They’re known as the “good” bacteria.
+Probiotics are the most widely recognized of the three.
+They’re often described as the “good” bacteria.
 The term probiotic itself means “promoting life.”
-Just like humans, dogs have a gut microbiome that needs vital nutrients to sustain a healthy, normal environment.
+Just like humans, dogs have a gut microbiome that relies on beneficial microorganisms to help maintain a healthy digestive environment.

-Prebiotics are the food that probiotics like to chow down on for fuel.
-They are typically soluble, fermentable fibers that break down to release essential short-chain fatty acids and fall under the umbrella term complex carbohydrates (like inulin and other fructooligosaccharides).
+Prebiotics serve as the nourishment that beneficial bacteria use for fuel.
+They are typically soluble, fermentable fibers that break down into beneficial compounds such as short-chain fatty acids and fall under the umbrella of complex carbohydrates (including ingredients like inulin and fructooligosaccharides).

 Dog licking its lips